noxiryma/pp2_js_rpsls/README.md

 ## FEATURES

 ### Home Page
-The website has 4 different pages presented to the user.
+The website has 4 different sections of the website presented to the user.
+Only the first 3 are visible as options upon landing on the home page.

 The first being the home page.
 This is the landing page for the site and displays the title of the game and the site at the top in clear bold writing.
 There are then 3 buttons displayed for the user to navigate.
 Home, The Rules and Start Game.